fleetdm/fleet/handbook/security-policies.md

 Fleet policy requires that:

-1. Fleet software engineering and product development is required to follow security best practices.
-Product should be "Secure by Design" and "Secure by Default".
+1. Fleet software engineering and product development are required to follow security best practices.
+The product should be "Secure by Design" and "Secure by Default."

-2. Quality assurance activities will be performed.
-This may include
+2. Fleet performs quality assurance activities.
+This may include:

-  * peer code reviews prior to merging new code into the main development branch (e.g. master branch); and
+  * peer code reviews prior to merging new code into the main development branch (e.g., master branch).
-  * thorough product testing before releasing to production (e.g. unit testing and integration testing).
+  * thorough product testing before releasing it to production (e.g., unit testing and integration testing).

-3. Risk assessment activities (i.e. threat modeling) must be performed for a new product or major changes to an existing product.
+3. Risk assessment activities (i.e., threat modeling) must be performed for a new product or major changes to an existing product.

 4. Security requirements must be defined, tracked, and implemented.